Raymond-Iacobacci/TheDebtCollectorsRepository/README.md

    - In the left-hand navigation pane, click on **SQL**.
 2. **Create a New Instance**:
    - Click **Create Instance**.
-   - Select the database engine you want to use (e.g., MySQL, PostgreSQL).
+   - Select the database engine you want to use, in this case MySQL.
 3. **Configure Instance Settings**:
    - **Instance ID**: Enter a unique identifier for your instance.
    - **Password**: Set a password for the root user.